SergioRoldan/Seths-Network/README.md

     - 2_deploy_contracts.js: Deploys the CryptoHandler library, links it with the Factory and deploys the Factory

 - /node_modules: Contains node modules (Doesn't exist before npm install)
-    - Should be modified as told at the begining of this file to solve inconsistencies between Angular 6 and Truffle
+    - Should be modified as told at the beginning of this file to solve inconsistencies between Angular 6 and Truffle

-- /release-build: Contains executables of the app packages for Windows, Linux and MacOS & an installer for Windows (Doesn't exist before package targeting any distro)
+- /release-build: Contains executables of the app packages for Windows, Linux and MacOS & its installers (Doesn't exist before package targeting any distro)
     - Seths Network-darwin-x64: Packaged app for MacOS x64
     - seths-network-linux-x64: Packaged app for Debian x64
     - seths-network-win32-ia32: Packaged app for Windows x32